HomeMy WebLinkAboutTransmittal - 12/30/2022ERIN MENDENHALL

 yield opportunity.
 While such an approach yields greater ongoing influence for policymakers, it

-will likely decrease the amount of the yield on an asset t hat could otherwise be available for
+will likely decrease the amount of the yield on an asset that could otherwise be available for

 different community benefit purposes.
 Options listed under "High-level Public Sector